Invertible Ideals and Gaussian Semirings: Introduction

 From the above definition, it is clear for the reader that the semirings are fairly interesting generalizations of the two important and broadly studied algebraic structures, i.e. rings and bounded distributive lattices.

-A nonempty subset $I$ of a semiring $S$ is defined to be an ideal of $S$ if $a, b \in I$ and $ s \in S$ implies that $a + b, sa \in I $.
+A nonempty subset $I$ of a semiring $S$ is defined to be an ideal of $S$ if $a, b \in I$ and $ s \in S$ implies that $a + b, sa \in I $ \cite{Bourne1951}.
 An ideal $I$ of a semiring $S$ is said to be subtractive, if $a+b \in I$ and $a \in I$ implies $b \in I$ for all $a,b \in S$.
 A semiring $S$ is said to be subtractive if every ideal of the semiring $S$ is subtractive.
-An ideal $P$ of $S$ is called a prime ideal of $S$ if $P \neq S$ and $ab\in P$ implies that $a\in P$ or $b\in P$ for all $a,b \in S$.
+An ideal $P$ of $S$ is called a prime ideal of $S$ if $P \neq S$ and $ab\in P$ implies that $a\in P$ or $b\in P$ for all $a,b \in S$.\\

-In the first section of the present paper, we define fractional and invertible ideals and show that any invertible ideal of a local semidomain is principal.
+In $\S1$, we define fractional and invertible ideals and show that any invertible ideal of a local semidomain is principal (See Definitions \ref{fractional} and \ref{invertible} and Proposition \ref{invertibleisprincipal1}).
 Note that a semiring $S$ is called a semidomain if for any nonzero element $s$ of $S$, $sb = sc$ implies that $b=c$.
 A semiring is said to be local if it has only one maximal ideal.
-We also prove that any invertible ideal of a weak Gaussian semi-local semidomain is principal.
-Note that a semiring is defined to be a weak Gaussian semiring if all its prime ideals are subtractive (\cite{N}) and a semiring is said to be semi-local if the set of its maximal ideals is finite.
-Also note that localization of semirings has been introduced and investigated in \cite{K}.
-It is good to mention that an equivalent definition for the localization of semirings has been given in \cite[Chap.
-11]{Go}.
+We also prove that any invertible ideal of a weak Gaussian semi-local semidomain is principal (See Theorem \ref{invertibleisprincipal2}).
+Note that a semiring is defined to be a weak Gaussian semiring if each prime ideal of the semiring is subtractive \cite[Definition 18]{Nasehpour2016} and a semiring is said to be semi-local if the set of its maximal ideals is finite.
+Also, note that localization of semirings has been introduced and investigated in \cite{Kim1985}.
+It is good to mention that an equivalent definition for the localization of semirings has been given in \cite[\S11]{Golan1999(b)}.